code-shoily/elixir-diary-src/content/post/day-1.md

 #:circle ain't :square...
 MatchError!!!
 ```

-As I'm sure I've mentioned in *Day-0*, `%{x: 0, y: 0}` refers to a `Map`.
-A special case of it too because in here, keys are `Atom`s.
-If no keys were `Atom`s, we'd do a `%{"x" => 0, "y" => 0}` instead.
+As I've mentioned in *Day-0*, `%{x: 0, y: 0}` refers to a `Map`.
+A special case of it too because in here, keys are atoms.
+If no keys were atoms, we'd do a `%{"x" => 0, "y" => 0}` instead.

 #### Lists, Maps, Tuples

 I have briefly mentioned `List`, `Tuple` and `Map` without talking about it much, I know I will some day but here are some quickies:

-* `Atom`s are like constants where their name and value are the same.
+* `Atom`s are like constants where their names and values are the same.
 * `List`s can be written in the form `[1, 2, 3]`.
 However, they are recursively constructed.
 For example, `[0 | []]` is `[0,1]`, `[0 | [1 | []]]` is `[0, 1]` and so on.
 This construction is of the form `[h|t]` where `h` refers to the first element and `t` refers to the rest.
 This can be used as a pattern too.
 * `Map`s are written like `%{"a" => 10, "b" => 20}` but if all of its keys are atoms, then it can be of the type `%{a: 10, b: 20}`.
 Normally, maps are accessed via the indexing operator but in case of keyword maps, `.` operator can be used. `m = %{x: 0, y: 0}` can be accessed like either `m[:a]` or `m.a`.
 For keyword maps only.
 * A `List` whose elements are all tuples of two elements and the first of whom are atoms, then they are called keywords and have a special sugar as well. `[{:a, 2}, {:b, 3}]` can also be written as `[a: 2, b: 3]` and queried like `lst[:a]`.

 #### Functions and Patterns

 Back to patterns.
 And here's something interesting, function arguments are pattern-ready.
-Which means, if we define a function definition like `def f(0, 1, x)` and put `0, 1, 2` as the actual parameter, then the function will be activated and `x` will be bound with `2`.
-This eliminates a lot of conditions and logics and makes the program look declarative.
-Modules match all its definitions of the functions from top to bottom and gives out the first match.
+Which means if we define a function definition like `def f(0, 1, x)` and put `0, 1, 2` as the actual parameters, then the function will be activated and `x` will be bound with `2`.
+This eliminates a lot of conditions and logics and makes the programs look declarative.
+Modules match all definitions of the functions from top to bottom and activates the first match.
 Here's an example:

 ```elixir
 defmodule BadMath do